alvintsantos/feedback-test/README.md

 ```

-3. Configure the API URL in the `.env` file:
+3. 4.
+Copy the `.env.example` file to create a new `.env` file and configure the api endpoint:
 ```
 VITE_API_BASE_URL=http://localhost:8080/api
 ```